glurp/dsl-gtk/README.md

 ======
 Done :

-- rspec test : 80% DSL done, travis-ci integration done, codeclimate done
 - treeview almost done...
-- autodoc for dsl: make_dpc in place of rdoc
+- autodoc for dsl: make_doc in place of rdoc
+- gtk3 working...

 Todo for pass to 1.0 :